-There are differing opinions as to whether it is necessary to dispose of mattresses, box springs, futons, sofas, and other furniture.
-The cost involved in the replacement of beds and other furniture is something to consider when deciding what works for you.
+There are differing opinions about whether it is necessary to dispose of mattresses, box springs, futons, sofas, and other furniture.
+The cost of replacing beds and other furniture is to consider when deciding what works for you.
 Replacing these items alone will not solve a bed bug problem.
-The decision to replace the bed unit and other furniture often depends on the condition and the level of infestation within the items, the comfort of the owner, and whether the owner can afford a replacement.
-Imperial Pest Prevention recommends the installation of Bed Bug mattress encasement.
-Any need to discard the mattress and box spring is often eliminated once it has been treated and covered by a high-quality, Bed Bug mattress encasement.
-Accurate measurements are taken by an Imperial Pest Prevention representative and the encasement covers are typically installed during the initial treatment.
-The mattress and box spring encasement will further serve to reduce the likelihood that Bed Bugs will continue to live upon the mattress and box spring.
+The decision to replace the bed unit and other furniture often depends on the condition and the level of infestation within the items, the owner's comfort, and whether the owner can afford a replacement.
+Imperial Pest Prevention recommends the installation of a Bed Bug mattress encasement.
+Any need to discard the mattress and box spring is often eliminated once treated and covered by a high-quality Bed Bug mattress encasement.
+An Imperial Pest Prevention representative takes accurate measurements, and the encasement covers are typically installed during the initial treatment.
+The mattress and box spring encasement will further reduce the likelihood that Bed Bugs will continue to live upon the mattress and box spring.

 If You Decide to Throw Out Your Furniture

-Deface, or otherwise damage any furniture items so they will not be used by others.
-Mattresses should be slashed or otherwise damaged to make them unusable and should be wrapped in plastic before being removed from the bedroom. *Note: moving beds without completely enclosing the mattress and box spring in plastic may spread the infestation by allowing eggs, bed bug nymphs, and adult bed bugs to drop from the item as it is moved which can result in the need for additional Bed Bug Treatments.
+Deface or otherwise damage any furniture items so others will not use them.
+Mattresses should be slashed or otherwise damaged to make them unusable and wrapped in plastic before being removed from the bedroom. *Note: moving beds without completely enclosing the mattress and box spring in plastic may spread the infestation by allowing eggs, bed bug nymphs, and adult bed bugs to drop from the item as it is moved, resulting in the need for additional Bed Bug Treatments.

-Once the initial Bed Bug Exterminator treatment service has been completed, we recommend staying out of the treated home or unit for a minimum of four hours.
-This allows for an appropriate amount of time for the materials used to dry completely.
-Only after four hours should you, your children, and/or your pets resume residence in the home or apartment.
-From this point forward you may carry on with your normal household activities; however, in order to prevent the need to repeat many of the steps necessary to prepare for your follow-up Bed Bug treatment, we do recommend that you not move your furniture and items back into place if at all possible.
+Once the initial Bed Bug Exterminator treatment service has been completed, we recommend staying out of the treated home or unit for at least four hours.
+This allows for an appropriate time for the materials to dry completely.
+Only after four hours should you, your children, and your pets resume residence in the home or apartment.
+From this point forward, you may carry on with your normal household activities; however, to prevent the need to repeat many of the steps necessary to prepare for your follow-up Bed Bug treatment, we do recommend that you not move your furniture and items back into place if at all possible.
 In most cases, a follow-up Bed Bug treatment has already been scheduled for you and generally will fall within 2-3 weeks from the initial treatment.
-We do understand that thorough preparation may present a considerable hardship for some, but we cannot stress the importance that it has on the overall effectiveness of the Bed Bug treatment.
-If you should have any questions regarding the content included in this preparation guideline or in the checklist that follows, please do not hesitate to contact us.
+We do understand that thorough preparation may present a considerable hardship for some.
+Still, we cannot stress its importance on the overall effectiveness of Bed Bug treatment.
+Please do not hesitate to contact us if you have any questions regarding the content included in this preparation guideline or the following checklist.
 We are here for you!

-All content within the Imperial Pest Prevention Bed Bug web page and PDF Bed Bug Preparation Sheets have been handwritten in natural form by Entomologist Jonathan Stoddard with references from US National Library of Medicine
+All content related to the Imperial Pest Prevention Bed Bug web page and PDF Bed Bug Preparation Sheets has been handwritten in natural form by Entomologist Jonathan Stoddard with references from the US National Library of Medicine.